 Are you only reading the Word of God?
-If so, you may be missing out on some rich experiences; particularly, if reading isn’t your preferred learning style.
+If so, you may be missing out on rich experiences; particularly, if reading isn’t your preferred learning style.
 Below are seven different techniques to broaden and deepen your experience of the Bible.

-5) Memorize it — Many people falsely believe that they can’t memorize or get worse with age.
+4) Memorize the Bible — Many people falsely believe that they can’t memorize or get worse with age.
 The truth is we all can memorize and at any age.
 As you get older you may be slower, but are still completely capable of retaining scripture.
 Memorizing scripture allows you to draw upon it in times of need.
 Memorizing also increase your ability to understand new scripture at a deeper level.
 Even learning a verse or two a week can be very beneficial.
 Just think in one year you cold easily memorize over fifty verse just by memorizing one per week.

 You Can Read the Bible…